 - element.example.com (element web)

 - admin.example.com (admin dashboard)

 - hydrogen.example.com (Our light weight chat client)

 As mentioned above, this list excludes postgresql, groupsync, adminbot, auditbot, and prometheus.

-Further, if you want to do voice or video, you will need a TURN server.
+Further, if you want to do voice or video across network boundaries (ie: between people not on the same local network), you will need a TURN server.
 If you already have one, you do not have to set up coturn.
 If you do not already have a TURN server, you will want to set up coturn and if your server is behind NAT, you will need to have an external IP in order for coturn to work.